EDUTIEK/LongEssayAssessment/README.md

 1. Copy the plugin to `Customizing/global/plugins/Services/Repository/RepositoryObject`
 2. Execute `composer install --no-dev` in the plugin folder.
-3. Execute `composer du` in the ILIAS main directory.
+3. Execute `composer install --no-dev` in the ILIAS main directory.
 4. Install or update the plugin in the ILIAS plugin administration.

 **Optional for Cron Support:**